Jade Kovacevic

-Jade Kovacevic (born April 10, 1994) is a Canadian soccer player who plays for AFC Toronto in the Northern Super League.
+Jade Kovacevic (born April 10, 1994) is a Canadian former soccer player.
 She is the all-time leading goal-scorer in both League1 Ontario and the Ontario Colleges Athletic Association.
 She was also the inaugural signing of the Northern Super League, Canada's first women's professional soccer league.

 Early life

-Kovacevic was born in Hamilton, Ontario, and raised in Flamborough until she was 10, when her family moved to Georgetown.
+Kovacevic was born in Hamilton, Ontario, and raised in Flamborough until she was 10, when her family moved to Acton, near Georgetown.
 She began playing soccer at age three following her older brother.
 She began playing youth soccer with the Flamborough Flames, later joining Georgetown SC and then Oakville SC.
 She also played at the district, regional, and Ontario provincial programs, from the age of 14.

 College career

 Louisiana State

 In February 2012, Kovacevic committed to attend Louisiana State University in the fall of 2012, where she played for the women's soccer team.
 Her debut was delayed, as she began the 2012 season with the Canada U20 team.
 She made her debut on September 2 against the Houston Cougars, also scoring her first goal in the match.
 In October, she was named the SEC Freshman of the Week.
 She was named to the All-SEC Second Team and the All-SEC Freshman Team, as well as the Louisiana All-State Second Team, and was named one of the Top 100 Freshmen by TopDrawerSoccer.com.
 After one semester, she decided to leave LSU.